guardian/gateway/docs/development.md

 We also support typed routes here too, using the [`typedRoutes`](../src/server/lib/typedRoutes.ts) object, which extends Express' `Router`.

+There is also a variant of this object [`rateLimitedTypedRouter`](../src/server/lib/typedRoutes.ts) which also adds our rate limiter middleware to each registered route.

 Here's an example of a `GET` route, which renders a page and returns it to the client.

 ```ts